KPIs & Operating Metrics(New)

 • Quarterly Short-term Investments changed N/A to $6.9 billion in Q2 2016 from the year-ago period, while the trailing twelve-month figure was $6.9 billion through Jun 2016, changed N/A year-over-year, with the annual reading at $959.0 million for FY2013, 48.11% down from the prior year.

-• Short-term Investments for Q2 2016 was $6.9 billion at Capital One Financial, up from $4.6 billion in the prior quarter.
+• Short-term Investments was $6.9 billion for Q2 2016 at Capital One Financial, up from $4.6 billion in the prior quarter.

-• The five-year high for Short-term Investments was $8.2 billion in Q1 2012, with the low at $959.0 million in Q4 2013.
+• Over five years, Short-term Investments peaked at $8.2 billion in Q1 2012 and troughed at $959.0 million in Q4 2013.

-• The sharpest move saw Short-term Investments fell 4.55% in 2012, then plummeted 48.11% in 2013.
+• Year-over-year, Short-term Investments decreased 4.55% in 2012 and then crashed 48.11% in 2013.

-• Over 3 years, Short-term Investments stood at $1.8 billion in 2012, then tumbled by 48.11% to $959.0 million in 2013, then surged by 618.14% to $6.9 billion in 2016.
+• A 3-year view of Short-term Investments shows it stood at $1.8 billion in 2012, then crashed by 48.11% to $959.0 million in 2013, then soared by 618.14% to $6.9 billion in 2016.